 Gold Medal Winner (Memoir/Autobiography) - 2009 Axiom Business Book Awards

-In this newly expanded, up to date edition of his candid memoir, Sam Wyly discusses the current economic crisis in historical perspective, offering insights on the causes of our current financial crisis and offering a new, green path to recovery.
+In this expanded edition of his candid memoir, Sam Wyly puts the 2008 economic crisis in historical perspective, offering insights on the causes of the financial crisis and advocating for a green path to recovery.
 He recounts his experiences establishing and expanding companies on the leading edge of technology, energy, retail, and investment.
-From the hardships his family faced on their cotton farm during the Depression to the lessons learned on his high school football field, Wyly describes how his character was shaped, making him the spiritual, optimistic and determined man and entrepreneur he is today.
+From the hardships his family faced on their cotton farm during the Depression to the lessons learned on his high school football field, Wyly describes how his character was shaped, making him the spiritual, optimistic and determined man and entrepreneur he is today..

 “This book is both a how-to guide as well as an inspirational autobiography.
 It captures the magic of the American dream.…A joy to read.” — Walter Isaacson*, author of Einstein: His Life and Universe

 “Wyly clearly loves beating the competition and pursuing goals…[he] keeps looking for new forms of success.” — The Wall Street Journal